National Burn Awareness Day 2020

 5) Consider installing low surface temperature radiators or radiator covers if you have particularly vulnerable people within your home.

 If you are on social media, you can get involved in this year's event too.
-Simply use the hashtags #BeBurnsAware and #SafeTea in your posts to help spread the word.
+Simply use the hashtags #BeBurnsAware in your posts to help spread the word.

 You can find out more on scalding, Thermostatic Mixing Valves (TMVs) and general water safety at www.ciphe.org.uk/safe-water

-If you want professional advice on installing TMVs and how you can make your home safer from hot water scalds, call in your CIPHE registered plumber.
+If you want professional advice on installing TMVs or ensuring the safety of your heating and hot water system, call in your CIPHE registered plumbing or heating engineer.
 Find one online via CIPHE's find-a-plumber directory.